EpiphanySoft/switchit/docs/features/Built-in-commands.md

         commands: {
             coffee: BrewCoffee,
             tea: BrewTea,
-            help: Help          // <- Add it as a command }
+            help: commands.Help          // <- Add it as a command
+        }
     });